 School immunization requirements can be found here and on the Wisconsin Immunization Program site here.

-Immunization forms are available from the schools at enrollment time and thereafter.
+Immunization forms are available (reach out to Student services).
 Immunization information can be entered on-line.
 Parents can access immunization records for their children from the Wisconsin Immunization Registry (WIR).
 For more information about WIR access, click here.

 Internal transfers are used for students that either: